 World War I is raging.
 In East Africa, the Germans are holding British prisoners while the “natives” are preparing for a marriage between the incredibly light-skinned Dawn (recent Broadway import Vivienne Segal) to a religious statue of Mulungu.

-The white occupiers frown on such heathen practices, especially if it involves a Caucasian-looking native girl.
-Of course, things are not as they seem when it comes to Dawn’s true ethnic background, but that comes later in the story.
+The white occupiers frown on such heathen practices, especially since it involves a Caucasian-looking local girl.
+Needless to say, things are not as they seem when it comes to Dawn’s true ethnic background, but that comes later in the story.

-Shep (silent film villain Noah Beery), the black-as-night overseer of the prison camp, has power and authority over the white men.
-That is, of course, until a more virile and younger white man (Walter Woolf) appears on the scene.
+Shep (silent film villain Noah Beery, brother of MGM star Wallace Beery), the black-as-night overseer of the prison camp, has power and authority over the white men.
+That is, of course, until a more virile and younger white guy, Tom Allen (movie newcomer Walter Woolf King), appears on the scene.

-Dawn and the leading white guy fall in love, so they sing a lot together.
-Dawn even gets to screech a song about “My Bwana”:
+Dawn and Tom fall in love, so they sing a lot together.
+Dawn even gets to screech a ditty about “My Bwana”: